-- To elect seven directors named in this proxy statement to our board of directors until the next annual meeting of stockholders and until their respective successors are duly elected and qualified; - To ratify the appointment of Moore Stephens Lovelace, P.A. ("Moore Stephens Lovelace") as our independent registered public accounting firm for the fiscal year ending December 31, 2018 ("fiscal 2018"); - To approve an amendment to our Articles of Incorporation to change our corporate name from RELM Wireless Corporation to BK Technologies, Inc.; and - To transact such other business properly brought before the meeting and any adjournment or postponement of the meeting.
+- To elect seven directors named in this proxy statement to our board of directors until the next annual meeting of stockholders and until their respective successors are duly elected and qualified; - To ratify the appointment of Moore Stephens Lovelace, P.A. ("Moore Stephens Lovelace") as our independent registered public accounting firm for the fiscal year ending December 31, 2019 ("fiscal 2019"); and - To transact such other business properly brought before the meeting and any adjournment or postponement of the meeting.